luau-lang/luau/rfcs/syntax-string-interpolation.md

 1. A string chunk (`` `...{ ``, `}...{`, and `` }...` ``) where `...` is a range of 0 to many characters.
    * `\` escapes `` ` ``, `{`, and itself `\`.
-   * Restriction: the string interpolation literal must have at least one value to interpolate.
-We do not need 3 ways to express a single line string literal.
    * The pairs must be on the same line (unless a `\` escapes the newline) but expressions needn't be on the same line.
 2. An expression between the braces.
 This is the value that will be interpolated into the string.
    * Restriction: we explicitly reject `{{` as it is considered an attempt to escape and get a single `{` character at runtime.